microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 ### What is a method?

-Well, a method is *a significant piece of business logic* - may be best explained by some examples:
+Well, a method is *a significant piece of business logic* - maybe best explained by some examples:

 - Posting a document
 - Any button on a page that executes business logic